io-informatics/transmart-docker/doc/README.md

 This image provides different types of deployments:

-* *Embedded PostgreSQL Databese*: This is intended only for testing or proof of concept the platform.
+* *Embedded PostgreSQL Database*: This is intended only for testing or proof of concept the platform.
 The image contains everything you need to use the tranSMART platform from  a single Docker container.

 Embedded PostgreSQL Database
 -----------------------------